Frequently Asked Questions

 Object:

-└─ Add Tag "Locked" (can't be interacted with)
+└─ Add Tag "Locked" (cannot be interacted with)

-└─ Remove Tag "Locked" (can be interacted with again)
+└─ Remove Tag "Locked" (available again)

 Q: How does the Priority system work?